 The shooting occurred on Route 19 in McCandless Township, about twelve miles north of Pittsburgh.

-Though the circumstances of the crime, the identity of the victim, and Butler’s record weighed in favor of his execution, the Civil Rights Movement, the legacy of World War II, and other changes broadly understood as the “evolving standards of decency,” were slowing the pace of death sentencing and executions across the United States.
+Though the circumstances of the crime, the identity of the victim, and Butler’s record weighed in favor of his execution, the Civil Rights Movement, the legacy of World War II, and other changes broadly understood as the “evolving standards of decency,” were heightening the legal scrutiny and slowing the pace of death sentencing and executions across the United States.

-Indeed, Allegheny County’s final execution had already occurred.
+Indeed, Allegheny County’s final execution had occurred less than two months before Butler killed Lauer.
 Only a handful of executions would occur statewide over the next seven decades.
 A national death penalty moratorium was only a few years away.

 On appeal, Butler argued that his defense was undermined by the partiality of the psychiatrists who evaluated him and by a series of technical errors in the conduct of the trial.
 His conviction was “strongly sustained” by the Pennsylvania Supreme Court (Commonwealth v.
 Butler, 405 Pa.
 36, 1961).